Fall in Love with Yours Truly by Abby Jimenez

 But just when all systems are set to hate, Dr. Jacob Maddox completely flips the game . . . by sending Briana a letter.

 And it’s a really good letter.
 Like the kind that proves that Jacob isn’t actually Satan.
-Worse, he might be this fantastically funny and subversively likeable guy who’s terrible at first impressions.
+Worse, he might be this fantastically funny and subversively likable guy who’s terrible at first impressions.

 Because suddenly he and Bri are exchanging letters, sharing lunch dates in her “sob closet,” and discussing the merits of freakishly tiny horses.